ioccc-src/winner/1993/leo/README.md

         make all

+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this to work with modern compilers.
+Thank you Cody!

 ### To run

 To have the computer guess:

 	./leo [colors]

 To guess the computer's number:

 	./mind [colors]

 where:

 	colors		number of possible colors (1 to 15) (default: 6)

 ## Judges' comments

 By default, the number of colors if 6.
 You may specify a value of between 1 and 15 colors.
 See the author's notes for instructions of how to play.

 We look forward to more entries from the newer members of the International Internet community.

-    On more modern systems we had to make the following changes to get it to
-    compile:

-	    --- i/1993/leo/leo.c
-	    +++ w/1993/leo/leo.c
-	    @@ -1,19 +1,20 @@
-	     #include <stdio.h>
-	    -#include <malloc.h>
-	    +#include <stdlib.h>
-	     #include <string.h>
-	    +#include <time.h>

-	     #define A(x) (e^d)&i?e:(e+=i+i/15-d,d<<=4,i<<=4,x)
-	     #define B b+=!((e^d)&i)&&(d|=i),i<<=4,
-	     #define C i=15,B B B B d=d<<4|d>>12,
-	     #define D=(d=g,b=0,C b<<=4, C C C b)
-	     #define E if(**y)goto
-	     #define F=a[rand()%c]
-	     #define G unsigned short
-	     #define H e^=a[z],a[z]^=e,e^=a[z],

-	    -void
-	    +int

-    to successfully build this entry.

 ## Author's comments

 This program plays mastermind, if you call it by a name ending by 'd', otherwise it _solves_ mastermind.
 Call it without parameters to use 6 digits (colors), or indicate the number of possible digits (you cannot change the number of positions so easily).

 The number in parentheses is the number of possible combinations, based on previous questions and answers.
 If you solve the puzzle, "(1)" indicates that your previous moves are enough to give correct answer.
 If the program acts as solver and terminates prematurely, it means that you have mistaken in your answers to its guesses.
 Question marks indicate the number of digits you have to enter (either 4 when you guess or 2 when computer guesses).

 Note that the program uses the same code for both player and solver, and the only place where it makes difference is the interactive part.
 Many obfuscations have been made to achieve this.
 An expression giving (bulls * 16 + cows) from two numbers is, however, quite straightforward :-) , as well as the arithmetic of binary coded colors-base numbers is.

-    Limitations: maximum number of digits (colors) is 14 (1..F).
+### Limitations: maximum number of digits (colors) is 14 (1..F).

 Suggestions: Use terminal (or emulator) with non-destructive backspaces.
 Do "disable scrolling" on cmdtool or similar emulators.

-    Bugs: Please don't type ^D at the prompt!!
+#### Bugs: Please don't type ^D at the prompt!!

 EXAMPLE: Suppose we think of 1234:

     judges-385> leo
 	(1296): 6433